Dig-in! (learn…)

 When serving localised and translated pages, a user's preferred or profile-derived locale and language is used wherever possible, followed by the site's specified default locale and language, with fallbacks to the first or only language defined (such as if translation is incomplete or only has a single language defined).

-If enabled GeoIP lookups are performed on a cached dataset to supplement an unprofiled user's locale.
+If enabled GeoIP lookups are made using an in-memory dataset to supplement an unprofiled user's locale, and completely avoiding the additional latency of third-party API calls.

-Address paths are normalised using case-insensitivity and transliteration of latin accented characters to ASCII.
-Pages may be addressed with or without such characters, whilst the original (i.e. with accents if your file or page names contain them) is preserved as the canonical name.
+Address paths are normalised using case-insensitivity, and transliteration of latin accented characters to ASCII.
+Pages may be addressed with or without such characters, whilst the original (i.e. with accents if your file or page names contain them) is preserved as the canonical name (and address).

-You may use any desired encoding for your HTML and strings in Lua (but UTF-8 is recommended as this used by all Moonstalk's applications), simply be sure to use the same encoding throughout, and ensure that the correct encoding is declared in your HTML.
+You may use any desired encoding for your HTML and strings in Lua (but UTF-8 is recommended as this used by all Moonstalk's bundled applications), simply be sure to use the same encoding throughout, and ensure that the corresponding encoding is declared in your HTML.

 Lua does not handle Unicode sorting, and you may need to use your own or third-party routines for this if needed.